 Yes and no. You cannot download games while the system is completely off.
 This would mean that, aside from any phantom power, no energy is flowing into the system.
 The memory inside the Oculus device is not active, nothing is computed, and it is not storing any data.

-Because of this, there is no way for the device to keep receiving download data in order to store new game information anywhere.
-The Oculus must be powered on in some fashion in order for downloads to continue.
+Because of this, there is no way for the device to keep receiving download data to store new game information anywhere.
+The Oculus must be powered on in some fashion for downloads to continue.

 Turning off the system completely while a download is in progress shouldn’t harm anything, but you may find that a queue of downloads has reset itself once you turn everything back on again.